-Located in the Atlantic between the coasts of Portugal and North America, the Azores are a permanent home and natural point of passage to a variety of dolphin species making the islands one of the world’s best places for observing dolphins and whales in their natural habitat.
+Located in the Atlantic between the coasts of Portugal and North America, the Azores are a permanent home and natural point of passage to a variety of dolphin species, making the islands one of the world’s best places for observing dolphins and whales in their natural habitat.

 While swimming with dolphins in the Azores, you’ll be close enough to hear and observe these magnificent creatures up close and personal!
 Swimming along with wild dolphins in their natural environment is a unique experience unlike any other.
-So, what can you expect on your dolphin adventure?
+So, what exactly can you expect on your dolphin adventure?

 When most people hear the phrase “swimming with dolphins”, they picture the shallow waters of a beach and dolphins that are trained or accustomed to interacting with humans.
-In the Azores, you’ll be taken out in a zodiac boat a few miles offshore to waters that are several hundred feet deep where you’ll be given snorkeling gear to dive right into the mid-Atlantic ocean for an exhilarating experience with wild dolphins!
+During an Azores swimming with dolphins experience, you’ll be taken out in a zodiac boat a few miles offshore to waters that are several hundred feet deep.
+Once there, you’ll be given snorkeling gear to dive right into the mid-Atlantic ocean for an exhilarating Azores swimming experience with wild dolphins!

-Types of Species
+Types of Dolphin Species You Will See

 Best Time of the Year

-Tips For Your Trip
+Tips for Your Trip